shivakayan/Embedded-C-Programming-for-STM32/Interfacing 4x3 keypad matrix with STM32/Readme.md

-Here’s an updated **README.md** with your specified folder structure:

----

 # Interfacing a Keypad Matrix with STM32F401RETx

 Welcome to the **Keypad Matrix Interfacing** project!
 This repository demonstrates how to interface a keypad matrix with the STM32F401RETx microcontroller, including setting up GPIOs, scanning the keypad, and visualizing outputs.